 Telangana Rising 2047 Vision Document To Be Released On Dec 8-9, 2025, At Global Summit In Bharat Future City

-""Telangana Rising Global Summit 2025 is Telangana's invitation to the world – to join hands with us in building a future-ready State, where innovation, investment and inclusive growth thrive together." - Sri A. Revanth Reddy, Chief Minister of Telangana."Telangana welcomes global investors, innovators, and changemakers to explore new opportunities across the state's dynamic landscape of investment, culture, and creativity.
-The Telangana Rising Global Summit embodies the spirit of a rapidly progressing state and signals Telangana's readiness to collaborate on high-impact, future-forward initiatives.
-With an open invitation to ideas, technology, and transformative partnerships, Telangana is co-creating a new era of prosperity and inclusive growth.

-Hyderabad, Telangana, India - December 6, 2025 - The Government of Telangana is set to unveil its Telangana Rising 2047 Vision Document at the upcoming Telangana Rising Global Summit in Bharat Future City, where nearly 1,000 global delegates-including business leaders, policy experts, academics, and representatives of multilateral institutions-will receive exclusive copies.
+HYDERABAD, INDIA, Dec 6, 2025 - (ACN Newswire) - The Government of Telangana is set to unveil its Telangana Rising 2047 Vision Document at the upcoming Telangana Rising Global Summit in Bharat Future City, where nearly 1,000 global delegates-including business leaders, policy experts, academics, and representatives of multilateral institutions-will receive exclusive copies.
 The long-term roadmap positions Telangana to become one of the world's leading growth hubs over the next two decades.

+“Telangana Rising Global Summit 2025 is Telangana's invitation to the world – to join hands with us in building a future-ready State, where innovation, investment and inclusive growth thrive together.
+Telangana welcomes the world to explore investment opportunities and experience our culture, creativity and confidence.
+This Summit reflects the spirit of a rising State and signals Telangana's readiness to partner with global investors and innovators.
+We are opening our doors to ideas, technology and transformative collaborations.
+Together, we will script a new era of prosperity for our people” Sri A. Revanth Reddy, Chief Minister of Telangana.

 The Telangana Rising Global Summit, scheduled for December 8–9, 2025, will feature an impressive lineup of world figures from politics, business, and technology.
 Among the distinguished guests are: